peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

 > **For Developers:** If you intend to contribute to the project or encounter issues with the simple setup, please see the **[Developer Setup Guide in CONTRIBUTING.md](CONTRIBUTING.md#getting-started-development-environment-setup)** for more detailed instructions and troubleshooting.

-## Configuration (`config.ini`)
+## Configuration (`config.ini`) vs. The Experiment Manifest

-The `config.ini` file is the central hub for defining all parameters for your experiments.
-The pipeline automatically archives this file with the results for guaranteed reproducibility.
+The framework uses two configuration files for different purposes:

+-   **`config.ini`**: This is the global configuration file where you define the *default* parameters for running new experiments.
+It is the primary file you will edit.

+-   **`experiment_manifest.json`**: This file is automatically generated at the root of a new experiment directory.
+It is the immutable, "frozen" record of the *actual* parameters used for that specific experiment, including any command-line overrides.
+All subsequent audit, repair, and analysis processes use this manifest as the single source of truth, guaranteeing perfect reproducibility.

 ### Display Name Settings